 These workshops will help impact children and their families in Battambang to live healthier and longer lives.

 When you arrive in Cambodia you’ll be met by our team at the airport.
 Over the next few days you’ll have a thorough induction and orientation where you’ll learn about Khmer culture and history, get your bearings around town, meet community partners, visit local health centres and gain a better understanding of the context of the projects you’re working on.

 Over two weeks, you’ll volunteer Monday – Friday with the weekend free to do your own travel and exploring.
 Your day will usually be structured with a morning session (approx. 3 hours) after breakfast and then a session of the same length after lunch.
 Your afternoons and evenings will be free for you to relax and explore Battambang or do any required preparation for the next day.

 On the last day, you’ll either be transported back to the airport in Siem Reap or you can join our extension trip overland tour of Cambodia!

-After your volunteering you can join our optional extension trip for $900, where you'll spend a week touring some of Cambodia's most beautiful natural landscapes and important cultural sites!
+After your volunteering you can join our optional extension trip for $900, where you’ll spend a week touring some of Cambodia’s most beautiful natural landscapes and important cultural sites!
 Your journey starts in Phnom Penh where you'll explore Toul Sleng, the Killing Fields and the Royal Palace.
-Next you'll head to Sen Monorom where you'll be trekking across stunning Cambodian scenery with hill tribe home stays and discovering elephants, waterfalls and much more along the way.
+Next you'll head to Sen Monorom where you'll trek across stunning Cambodian scenery and spend the night in a homestay at a local hill tribe village.
 Finally you'll head to Kratie for a Mekong river boat trip and a chance to see Irrawaddy dolphins!